-Oswestry is a traditional and friendly market town and the award-winning markets both indoor and outdoor draw visitors from all parts of Shropshire and into Wales.
+Oswestry is a traditional and friendly market town and the award-winning markets, both indoor and outdoor, draw visitors from all parts of Shropshire and into Wales.
+Visit on market days – Wednesday, Friday and Saturday.
 There are speciality markets all through the year and the Artisan Market on the last Friday of every month is especially popular.
+Meet shop keepers who want to pass the time of day with you and enjoy the eclectic mix of independent shops selling anything from bric a bac to books.
+There is an independent, totally modern and award winning book shop which often hosts talks by authors from around the globe.
+Quirky antique shops and galleries seem to be opening every few weeks and fashion shops are mostly independents.

 Oswestry town is said to be named after king and saint Oswald and St Oswald’s Church is a centre piece of the town.
 A walk through the churchyard (watch out for the squirrels!) will bring you to The Oswestry Visitor and Exhibition Centre(known to locals as the Heritage Centre), the original Oswestry School building and one of the oldest independent schools in the country.
 The Town TIC is here and the centre enjoys an ever changing programme of exhibitions by local artists.